nerves-project/nerves/guides/core/hardware-interfaces.md

 Choose one style and keep it consistent in wiring + code:
 - Button to GND + pull-up (recommended) will read 0 when pressed
-- Button to 3.3 V + pull-down will read 1 when pressed
+- Button to 3.3 V + pull-up will read 0 when pressed

 ### Recommended pins on a Raspberry Pi